How to stay cool in the heat

 When the temperature gets hotter, it can take a while for our bodies to adjust, so you may sweat more than normal as your body works harder to cool you down.

-Here are a few tips to help stay cool in the heat:
+Here are a few tips to help stay cool in warm weather:

 - Stay hydrated.
 The more hydrated you are, the more effective your body will be at keeping you cool.
 Drink water – not fizzy and alcoholic drinks, which will dehydrate you.